4ian/GDevelop/newIDE/README.md

 ./node_modules/electron/dist/electron app
 ```

+### Quick Install and Run

+There is a script file that automates cloning this repository, building the newIde and running it

+#Fow Windows:
+If you are on windows, you can download the batch script [here](https://raw.githubusercontent.com/4ian/GD/master/scripts/gitCloneAndBuildGD.bat) and run it

 ### Development of UI components

 You can run a [storybook](https://github.com/storybooks/storybook) that is used as a playground for rapid UI component development and testing: